sim0njo/docu/docs/Phc2Mqtt.md

 <img style="float:right;width:352px;height:584px" src="../img/p2m-config-srsd.jpg"></img>
 - <b>RX Topic Prefixes</b>: Enter upto 4 topic prefixes of max 24 characters.
 On startup SRSD will subscribe to each '&lt;rx-topic-prefix>/#' to receive messages from the MQTT broker.
 When SRSD stops it will unsubscribe from each '&lt;rx-topic-prefix>/#'.
-- <b>Admin State</b>: Allows you to enable or disable the SRS daemon.
+- <b>Admin State</b>: Specifies the desired state of the SRS daemon after P2M reboot, this does not change the operational state.
 - <b>Save</b>: Press this button to save settings, [reboot](#reboot) P2M to let changes take effect.
-- <b>Start Now/Stop Now</b>: Using this button you can instantly change the Oper State of SRSD, this does not change the <b>Admin State</b>.
+- <b>Start Now/Stop Now</b>: Using this button you can instantly change the Oper State of SRSD, this does not immediately change the <b>Admin State</b>.
 - <b>Download Rules</b>: Allows you to download the active rules file.
 - <b>Upload & Validate New Rules</b>: Allows you to load a new set of rules, this is a 2 step procedure.
 In the first step you select a new rule file by pressing 'Choose File', selecting a file and then pressing <b>Start</b>.